sjohner/serverless-resume/README.md

 Add the resources you created to the spreadsheet and post the CloudFront URL on which your resume website is available in the Slack Channel.

-🥳 Congratulations, you built your first static website using Amazon S3!
+🥳 Congratulations, you built your first static website using Amazon S3 and CloudFront!

 # Step 5 - Send emails using Amazon SES